notsag-dev/oscp-exercises/README.md

 ### 9.4.4.10 PHP data wrapper (page 321)
 1. Exploit the LFI vulnerability using a PHP wrapper.
 2. Use a PHP wrapper to get a shell on your Windows 10 lab machine.

+### 9.4.5.4 SQL injection (page 327)
+1. Interact with the MariaDB database and manually execute the commands required to authenticate to the application.
+Understand the vulnerability.
+2. SQL inject the username field to bypass the login process.
+3. Why is the username displayed like it is in the web application once the authentication process is bypassed?
+4. Execute the SQL injection in the password field.
+Is the “LIMIT 1” necessary in the payload?
+Why or why not?